anamud/mir-dev/docs/MIR_UG.md

 > Tip:
 > The graph plotter will plot in gray scale if `gray` is supplied instead of `color` as the palette (`-p`) argument.
 > Critical path enumeration usually takes time.
-To speed up, skip critical path enumeration and calculate only its length using option `--noCPE`.
+To speed up, skip critical path enumeration and calculate only its length using option `--cplengthonly`.

 * Huge graphs with 50000+ tasks take a long time to plot.
 Plot the task graph as a tree to save time.
 ```